-The study will be undertaken initially in Salford Royal Hospital and a second NHS hospital acting as a pilot site.
+The study will be undertaken initially in Salford Royal Hospital and Guy's and St Thomas' Hospital acting as pilot sites.
 We will select wards at each hospital covering medical, surgical and trauma admissions.
-The participants will be all inpatients requiring assessment for VTE risk and will be entered into the study base on the following criteria:
+The participants will be all inpatients requiring assessment for VTE risk and will be entered into the study based on the following criteria: